lets-fiware/FIWARE-Big-Bang/README.md

 ## Prerequisite

-Before run the setup script, you need to register sub-domain names of FIWARE GEs that you want to use as shown:
+Before running the setup script, you need to register sub-domain names of FIWARE GEs that you want to use as shown:

 -   keyrock.letsfiware.jp
 -   orion.letsfiware.jp